Poultry Policy: Keeping poultry on allotments is permitted, so long as the

-Society's rules and this guidelines are followed.
+Society's rules and these guidelines are followed.
 If these are

 not adhered to, permission to keep poultry will be withdrawn.